 Be confronted again with the same popover that hides the content.
 You know what to do this time because you have been here before.
 Click ‘Accept’ because there is no other way to read the article.

 So what we have here is a kind of paywall that says ‘If you want to play, do it my way.’
 Or to put it another way, it is forcing consent to cookies as the price of reading the content.
 Surely that is against the spirit of the GDPR?

 One thing – Google penalises sites that use popups that cover content – maybe that will nudge webmasters to stop using popups that require consent as the price of access.

 As the Independent reports

 Across England, more than 4,000 seats are being contested in around 150 councils – including all 32 London boroughs, as well as every ward in Birmingham, Manchester, Leeds and Newcastle.

 Mayoral elections are taking place in Hackney, Lewisham, Newham, Tower Hamlets, Watford and the Sheffield City region, but there are no polls in Scotland, Wales or Northern Ireland.

-The hope of those against Brexit (that includes me and my wife, Tamara) is that sufficient numbers will vote for the Liberal Democrats and the Greens (both of which parties support Britain staying in the EU) to make those in power think twice about heading for the EU exit door.
+The hope of those against Brexit is that sufficient numbers will vote for the Liberal Democrats and the Greens (both of which parties support Britain staying in the EU) to make those in power think twice about heading for the EU exit door.

 Why did the chicken continue to cross the road even when it knew disaster lay ahead?